 How to Write a Remote Onboarding Plan

-Luckily, designing and implementing a remote onboarding plan doesn’t have to be as challenging as you might think it is.
+For employers conducting remote onboarding for the first time, the challenge of providing an excellent onboarding experience may seem daunting, however, the good news is, designing and implementing a remote onboarding plan does not have to be as difficult as you might think it is.
 Here are the steps you can take to create the most effective virtual onboarding process.

 How remote onboarding differs from business orientation

 There’s a pretty significant difference between the two: onboarding consists of a series of events that happen over time, and it’s typically tailored for a specific role.
 Business orientation, on the other hand, is a one-time event that brings a group of new employees up-to-speed on the company’s vision, culture, and mission.

 The remote onboarding period can take from weeks to months, depending on how complex the new employee’s role at the company is.
 Some organizations prefer to fast-track onboarding and get their new hires fully trained in a matter of weeks.
 Others extend the onboarding process for many months to help improve retention rates and make the new employees feel like they’re part of the team.